spring-cloud/spring-cloud-kubernetes/README.md

     bean.message=Hello World!
 ```

-Any change to the property named `bean.message` in the Config Map associated to the pod will be reflected in the output of the program
+Any change to the property named `bean.message` in the Config Map associated to properties prefixed with the value
+defined by the `prefix` field of the `@ConfigurationProperties` annotation will be reflected in the output of the
-(more details [here](#configmap-propertysource) about how to associate a Config Map to a pod).
+program (more details [here](#configmap-propertysource) about how to associate a `ConfigMap` to a pod).

 The full example is available in [spring-cloud-kubernetes-reload-example](spring-cloud-kubernetes-examples/kubernetes-reload-example).